Effective Date: This Policy was last updated on 13 September 2021 at 1.00 p.m. AEST).

 Why we use your personal information

-Manage our relationship with you, which may include notifying you about changes to the Spandah services; asking you to leave a review or take a survey
+Manage our relationship with you, which may include notifying you about changes to the Spandah services, asking you to leave a review or take a survey, or other relationship considerations

 Create and manage online accounts